Abu Jafar Mohammad Moinuddin

-Abu Jafar Mohammad Moinuddin is a Awami League politician in Bangladesh and a former member of Jatiya Sangsad representing the Comilla-22 (now-defunct) constituency.
-His daughter, Nurjahan Begum Mukta, was elected to parliament in 2018.
+Abu Jafar Mohammad Moinuddin was an Awami League politician in Bangladesh and a former member of the Jatiya Sangsad representing the now-defunct Comilla-22 constituency.
+His daughter, Nurjahan Begum Mukta, was elected to parliament in 2014.
+His son, Md.
+Zobayedur Rahman, was an additional deputy inspector general (additional DIG) of Bangladesh Police who died on 6 November 2024.

 Career

 Moinuddin was elected to parliament from Comilla-22 as an Awami League candidate in 1973.